cmauri75/java16/README.md

-# java16
+# java17
-Some usefull examples of new java feature (16 or less)
+Some usefull examples of new java feature (11 to 17)